Is a Pre-marital Agreement the Right Solution for You?

 - Contractual interpretation

-Divorce courts may consider the intent of parties when interpreting provisions of agreements that are vague.
-The validity of pre-marital agreements, unlike other contracts due to the relationship of the parties, are dependant, in part, on public policy.
+The validity of pre-marital agreements, due to the relationship of the parties, are dependant, in part, on public policy considerations.

-The law now allows parties to contract with each other on the terms of spousal support in a divorce in certain circumstances.
+The law now allows parties to contract with each other before the date of the marriage, on the terms of spousal support in a future divorce in certain circumstances.
 This changes the prior prohibition of addressing spousal support in a pre-marital agreement.
-(In re Nelson’s Estate).
 However, a provision relative to spousal support will not be enforceable if a family law court determines that the provision is unconscionable at the time of the divorce.